 This group is specifically for parents of individuals suffering from addiction and was formed by Mike Speakman, a licensed substance abuse counselor who has been working in rehabs with addicts since 1988.
 Originally based in Arizona, PAL Group has grown and spread to three other states since it began in 2006, offering parents trying to save a son or daughter from addiction with much-needed moral, emotional, and educational support.
 In addition to having a number of existing chapters where individuals living locally can attend meetings, PAL Group also has an online resource for those parents who live elsewhere in the country, could benefit from PAL Group, and want to start a new PAL chapter in their area.

 If you or someone you love is currently suffering from addiction to alcohol or drugs, the Palm Beach Institute can help.
 Our team of recovery specialists can find the right treatment program for addicts who want and need to recover.
-Call us today.
+Call us today at 855-534-3574 or contact us online today.

 Leave a Comment